diyscif/diyscif/scif-thesis.md

 Non-inspectable materials, should be transported securely packaged or containerized and under the 24-hour control of an approved courier or escort officer.
-If this is not possible they should be securely shipped using approved transit security technical safeguards capable of detecting evidence of tampering or compromise.
+If this is not possible they should be securely shipped using approved transit security technical safeguards capable of detecting and displaying tampering or compromise.
 For government actors it may be interesting to require the transporation by military or flag carrying vessels. [@ics-705-ts, p.
 30]

 A secure storage area is a true floor to true ceiling, slab-to-slab construction of some substantial material, and a solid wood-core or steel-clad door equipped with a security lock.
-All inspected and securely shipped materials should be placed in the SSA immediately upon arrival and stored there until they are required for installation.
-Alternatively a shipping container located within a secure perimeter that is locked, alarmed, and monitored or a room or outside location enclosed by a secure perimeter that is under direct observation by cleared personnel can be used as an SSA. [@ics-705-ts, p.
+A shipping container located within a secure perimeter that is locked, alarmed, and monitored or a room or outside location enclosed by a secure perimeter that is under direct observation by cleared personnel can also serve as an SSA.
+All securely shipped and/or inspected materials should be placed in the SSA immediately upon arrival/inspection and stored there until they are required for use.
+This ensures a secure chain of custody from first arrival/inspection to installation and eliminates the need for possible reinspections.  [@ics-705-ts, p.
 31]

 #### Inspection Methods

 X-Ray, visual inspection, metal detectors and destructive tests can be used on inspectable materials to ensure their integrity.
-See [@checklist] for a detailed list of inspection methods and their uses.
+See @checklist for a detailed list of inspection methods and their uses.

 #### Technical Security

 The construction phase involves many different parties and material suppliers.
-It is almost impossible to defend against against down the entire supply chain.
-Security measures are only suitable to completely prevent the most primitive attacks and only serve to make advanced attacks more difficult.
-Therefore, a technical surveillance countermeasure (TSCM) [inspection](#bug-sweeping) should be carried out at all major construction milestones and before commissioning of the SCIF.
-This can effectively mitigate the impact of security breaches in the construction phase.
+It is almost impossible to defend against threats accross the entire supply chain.
+Monitoring and inspection measures are only able to completely prevent the most primitive attacks.
+They merely serve to make advanced attacks more difficult.
+Therefore, a [Technical Surveillance Countermeasure (TSCM) inspection](#bug-sweeping) should be carried out at all major construction milestones and before commissioning of the SCIF, to detect and mitigate any attacks that did succeed during the construction phase.

 ### Intrusion Resistance

 A secure perimeter is the foundation of a SCIF's security.
-Only it can prevent brute-force entries into the protected space.
-Without it, no other access control or locking measures are effective.
+Only a secure outer shell can prevent brute-force entries into the protected space.
+Without it, no further access control or locking measures are effective because an attacker can simply take the direct way - right through the wall.

 A multi-layered approach, using security in depth (SID), is most effective in ensuring a SCIF's physical security.
-The multiple layers can be a controlled perimeter, a secure installation, a building perimeter, an area surrounding the SCIF, and/or the SCIF Perimeter itself.
-If one of these layers is not existant in a sufficient degree it may be possible to supplement by beefing up one of the other layers.
+The multiple layers can consist of a controlled perimeter, secure installation, building perimeter, area surrounding the SCIF, and/or the SCIF perimeter itself.
+It may be possible to compensate for a lower number of layers with higher security properties in one layer.

-![Map for Security in Depth of a Military Installation. @navfac, p.
+![Map for Security in Depth of a Military Installation [@navfac, p.
-20](images/sid.jpg){height=40%}
+20]](images/sid.jpg){height=40%}

 The SCIF perimeter itself should be made from a substantial material that is difficult to penetrate in a covert way.
-The IC Tech Spec‐for ICD/ICS 705 [@ics-705-ts, pp. 8-10] proposes different wall makeups for varying mission demands.
-For example, an open storage facility - one in which sensitive information is stored openly and left out when not in use without further protection [@navfac, p.
-16] - without SID requires a true-floor to true-ceiling wall made up of (from controlled to uncontrolled side) two 5/8" gipsum wall boards (GWB), ¾" #9 10 gauge expanded metal spot-welded or screwed every 6" to vertical studs, 16" metal studs and runners, acoustic fill, another 5/8" GWB.
+The IC Tech Spec‐for ICD/ICS 705 [@ics-705-ts, pp. 8-10] proposes different wall makeups for different mission demands.
+For example, an open storage facility, one in which sensitive information is stored in the open, without SID requires a true-floor to true-ceiling wall made up of (from inside to outside) two 5/8" gipsum wall boards (GWB), ¾" mesh from #9 expanded metal spot-welded or screwed every 6" to vertical studs, 16" metal studs and runners, acoustic fill, and another 5/8" GWB.
 Specifically the combination of multiple GWBs and expanded metal makes for a very sturdy construction.
-Additionally, sheet metal laminated GWB, like Knauf Diamant Steel, can be used to further enhance the resistance capabilities of the GWB.
+Additionally, sheet metal laminated GWB, like Knauf's Diamant Steel, can be used to further enhance the resistance properties of the GWB.
 Windows are highly discouraged for security reasons [@ics-705-ts, p.
 12].

 ![Wall B -Suggested Construction for Expanded Metal [@ics-705-ts, p.
-17]](images/wallb.png){height=40%}
+17]](images/wallb.png){height=50%}

-There should be only one primary entrance door to simplify personnel and visitor controlled entry.
-This door should be of a substantial material, like 1 ¾ inch-thick solid wood core or 1 ¾ inch-thick face steel.
-Its hinge pins should be located inside the SCIF perimeter or modified to prevent removal of the door, e.g., welded or set screws. [@ics-705-ts, pp. 11-12]
+There should be only one primary entrance door.
+This greatly simplifies the controlled entry of personnel and visitors.
+The door should be of a substantial material, like 1 ¾ inch-thick solid wood core or 1 ¾ inch-thick face steel.
+Its hinge pins should be located inside the SCIF perimeter or modified to prevent removal of the door, e.g. welded or affixed with set screws. [@ics-705-ts, pp.
+11-12]

-The alarm response time criteria on [@ics-705-ts, p.
-14] requires a maximum response time of 15 minutes.
+The alarm response time criteria on @ics-705-ts, p.
+14 requires a maximum response time of 15 minutes.
 Assuming that the door should resist entry for the entire alarm response time, i.e. an attacker should be captured before he breaches the door, this requirement roughly translates to DIN EN 1627 Resistance Class 5.
-RC 5 entails that an experienced attacker using hand tools, power tools, such as a drill, jigsaw or reciprocating saw and an angle grinder with a max. disc diameter of 125 mm can't breach the door within 15 minutes.
+RC 5 entails that an experienced attacker using hand tools, power tools, such as a drill, jigsaw or reciprocating saw and an angle grinder with a maximum disc diameter of 125 mm can't breach the door within 15 minutes.
 A SCIF door setup should meet or exceed this standard.

 Closed storage of sensitive information in a security container is preferrable over open storage when the SCIF is not in use.
 Even better, sensitive information should be stored in a separate vault when the SCIF is not in use.
 A security container according to the IC Tech Spec‐for ICD/ICS 705 [@ics-705-ts,
 p.
-5] must be a General Services Administration (GSA) approved safe, which typically complies to GSA Class 6 for storage of classified information such as documents, maps, drawings, and plans [@navfaclocks].
+5] must be a General Services Administration (GSA) approved safe, complying to GSA Class 6 for the storage of classified information such as documents, maps, drawings, and plans [@navfaclocks].
 GSA Class 6 has no forced entry requirements, but requires 30 minutes resistance to covert entry and 20 hours resistance to surreptitious entry.
-Commercial cabinets meeting EN 14450 Grade S2 likely also fulfill the requirements of GSA Class 6.
+Commercial cabinets meeting EN 14450 Grade S2 also fulfill the requirements of GSA Class 6.

 ![Hamilton GSA Approved Class 6 4 Drawer Security Container](images/cabinet.jpg){height=30%}